 Are DED holders allowed to work?

 Yes.
-The president’s directive may provide that individuals eligible for DED may apply for work authorization.
+The president’s directive can provide individuals, eligible for DED, work authorization.

 Can DED holders travel abroad?

 Not without advance parole.
 While the presidential directive may include travel authorization, currently DED holders must file and be approved for advance parole if they want to travel abroad.
 Advance parole is a travel document that allows individuals who do not have a visa to be readmitted to the U.S. after travelling abroad during a specific approved time period.

 Does DED differ from Temporary Protected Status (TPS) and deferred action?